-Even if we are successful in our hearing before the Panel, we cannot guarantee that our stockholders' equity will comply with the Nasdaq Listing Rules for continued listing on the Nasdaq Capital Market in the future.
-If we cannot comply with the Nasdaq Listing Rules either now or in the future, our Class A Common Stock would be subject to delisting and would likely trade on the over-the-counter market.
+With the serious capital increase in March 2025, Nasdaq notified the Company on March 27, 2025 that it had regained compliance with Rule 5550(b)(1).
+As a result, the hearing scheduled for April 1, 2025 has been cancelled and the Company's securities will continue to be listed and traded on The Nasdaq Stock Market.
+If we cannot comply with the Nasdaq Listing Rules in the future, our Class A Common Stock would be subject to delisting and would likely trade on the over-the-counter market.
 If our Class A Common Stock were to trade on the over-the-counter market, selling shares of our Class A Common Stock could be more difficult because smaller quantities of shares would likely be bought and sold, transactions could be delayed, and security analysts' coverage of us may be reduced.
-In addition, broker-dealers have certain regulatory burdens imposed upon them, which may discourage broker-dealers from effecting transactions in shares of our Class A Common Stock.
+In addition, broker-dealers have certain regulatory burdens imposed upon them, which may discourage broker-dealers from effecting transactions in shares of our Class A Common Stock, further limiting the liquidity of our Class A Common Stock.
 As a result, the market price of our Class A Common Stock may be depressed, and you may find it more difficult to sell shares of our Class A Common Stock.
 Such delisting from the Nasdaq and continued or further declines in our stock price could also greatly impair our ability to raise additional necessary capital through equity or debt financing.